(888) 340-0089

 1. Nonprofit Corporation (Most Common and Recommended)

-A nonprofit corporation is formed by filing Articles of Incorporation with your state.
+A nonprofit corporation formed by filing Articles of Incorporation with your state.
 Most charitable organizations use this structure because it offers limited liability, supports strong governance, and is accepted by the IRS when applying for 501(c)(3) status.

 Best for: